 I use Essentials A5 Dot Matrix notebook and I am loving it because you get a quality notebook at a cheaper price.

 It has good quality paper (100gsm) with minimal ghosting and bleeding.
-And it has many features of other expensive notebooks like durable cover, back pocket, a ribbon bookmark, elastic band closure etc.
+And it has many features of other expensive notebooks like durable cover, back pocket, a ribbon bookmark, elastic closure band closure etc.